oauth-wg/oauth-v2-1/oauth-2.1.md

-In contrast, if there is a web application whose developer's identity was verified, who signed a contract and is issued a client secret that is only used in a secure backend service, the authorization server might allow this client to access more sensible services or use auto-approval for user consents.
+In contrast, if there is a web application whose developer's identity was verified, who signed a contract and is issued a client secret that is only used in a secure backend service, the authorization server might allow this client to access more sensible services or to use the client credential grant type.

 ## Client Impersonation